 Table of Contents_

-Monochrome printers, as the name indicates, excel with creating monochrome or black and white reproductions.
+Monochrome printers, as the name indicates, excel at creating monochrome or black-and-white reproductions.
 Laser monochrome top-performing printers typically work quickly, pumping out many more pages per minute than their inkjet counterparts.
+This makes them ideal for highly trafficked office environments.
+In short, they’re great printers to reduce printing costs for businesses.
 This makes them ideal for highly trafficked office environments.

-It is important to understand how monochrome laser printers work before you set aside money for a purchase.
+Understanding how monochrome laser printers work is important before you set aside money for a purchase.
 Laser printers work by shining a highly focused beam of light onto a toner cartridge and a print head.
 Toner cartridges contain toner dust, which is heated and shaped into text on paper.
-Due to the nature of their design, laser printers do not always excel with making color reproductions, which is something to keep in mind.
+Due to the nature of their design, laser printers do not always excel at making color reproductions, which is something to keep in mind.
 You can always opt for a multi-function printer to give you the best color reproduction.
+Additionally, you can use the best laser printers with just black ink, especially if you want to save on ink costs.

 Toner cartridges contain toner dust, which is heated and shaped into text on paper.

-The quality of the prints themselves should be given premium consideration while shopping for a monochrome laser printer.
-One of the key advantages to going with a monochrome printer over a color printer is the fact that monochrome printers tend to traffic in high-resolution black and white reproductions.
+The prints’ quality should be considered premium while shopping for a monochrome laser printer.
+One of the key advantages to going with a monochrome printer over a color printer is the fact that monochrome printers tend to traffic in high-resolution black-and-white reproductions.
 A laser printer’s overall resolution is measured in dots per inch, otherwise known as DPI.
 Most laser printers print at resolutions of 600 or 1200 dots per inch.
 If you will be regularly printing out important documents, you should choose a printer that can handle ultra-high resolutions.

 Monochrome laser printers can boast a number of additional features, including larger-than-average paper trays, the ability to accept high-yield toner cartridges, and wireless connectivity.
 Make a list of your must-have features and keep them in mind as you shop for a new printer.
 You should also consider the size and weight of the printer, especially if you plan on using it in a home office.
 Also, suppose you scan or photocopy large volumes of documents.
 In that case, you can check whether your monochrome laser printer has ADF, which is an automatic document feeder.
 It allows a printer to take multiple document pages feeding them one after the other to be scanned by the device.